BIGJRA/BIGJRA.github.io/rejuv.md

 *Honey.*

-We’re going to explore the cave on the other side of the route now, so add a Pokémon to your party with Flash.
+We’re going to explore the cave on the other side of the route now, so add a Pokemon to your party with Flash.
 If you don’t have it yet, it’s at the Game Corner in East Gearen.

 Head up to the top of Route 3 and go to the left and into Phasial Cave.